ceph/ceph/doc/install/index.rst

 :ref:`Cephadm <cephadm>` installs and manages a Ceph cluster using containers and systemd, with tight integration with the CLI and dashboard GUI.

-* cephadm supports only Octopus and newer releases.
+* cephadm only supports only Octopus and newer releases.
 * cephadm is fully integrated with the new orchestration API and fully supports the new CLI and dashboard features to manage cluster deployment.